Journalism vs PR — how does it work?

 Here’s why:

 Many journalists have misleading preconceptions of what the PR industry is about.
-While this is perfectly understandable, it doesn’t change the fact that journalists often find PR work to be deeply disappointing.
+While this is perfectly understandable, it doesn’t change the fact that journalists often find PR work deeply disappointing.

 Journalists typically know little about corporate communication in various forms.
 And it’s a far cry from what they once signed up for when they pursued a career in journalism.